-Ideas did not always come from beyond Britain, however.
-Some prehistoric developments, such as Neolithic linear ‘cursus’ monuments, were apparently home-grown.
+But not all new ideas came from beyond Britain.
+Some prehistoric developments, such as Neolithic linear ‘cursus’ monuments, were probably home-grown.

-By about 6500 BC rising post-glacial seas had made Britain an island.
-So new ideas – together with methods of cultivating crops and domesticating animals – must have come by boat.
-Neolithic dug-out canoes – flat-bottomed log boats – have been excavated around London, and no fewer than nine dating from the Bronze Age were found in 2011–12 near Whittlesey in Cambridgeshire.
+By about 6500 BC rising post-glacial seas flooded ‘Doggerland’, the area that joined Britain to Europe.
+So new ideas and techniques, like cultivating crops and domesticating animals, must have come by boat.
+Neolithic dug-out canoes (flat-bottomed log boats) have been excavated around London, and nine from the Bronze Age were found in 2011–12 near Whittlesey in Cambridgeshire.

 These boats were probably built for inland waterways.
-But by at least the middle Bronze Age, a new type of much bigger sea-going boat had evolved, made of cut oak planks tightly stitched together with yew withies into a watertight keeled hull.
+But by at least the middle Bronze Age, a new type of much bigger sea-going boat had evolved.
+These were made of cut oak planks tightly stitched together with yew withies tying them into a watertight keeled hull.

-The remains of three such planked boats, dating from between 2020 and 1680 BC and up to 16 metres long, were found on the north bank of the Humber at Ferriby.
-The Dover Bronze Age Boat, about 9.5 metres long with space for at least 18 paddlers, dates from about 1550 BC.
+The remains of three of these boats, dating from between 2020 and 1680 BC and up to 16 metres long, were found on the north bank of the Humber at Ferriby.
+And the Dover Bronze Age Boat, about 9.5 metres long with space for at least 18 paddlers, dates from about 1550 BC.

 The prehistoric trackways that were used for long-distance land travel are harder to date.
-Many, like the Ridgeway, which may originally have linked the Wash in East Anglia to the Dorset coast (passing Wayland's Smithy, Uffington Castle and Avebury along the way), follow high ground, avoiding dangerously forested and boggy lowlands.
+Many follow high ground, avoiding dangerously forested and boggy lowlands.
+A classic example is the Ridgeway, which may originally have linked the Wash in East Anglia to the Dorset coast (passing Wayland's Smithy, Uffington Castle and Avebury along the way).

 Yet marshes too had their own man-made local routeways, which are now coming to light in the Fens and the Somerset Levels.
 The Somerset ‘Sweet Track’, built of oak planks resting on diagonally set poles, has been tree-ring dated to about 3807 or 3806 BC.